Priya Tendulkar: Career

 Her first appearance was as a doll in a stage play called Hayavadana (1969), along with Kalpana Lajmi.
 Later, she shuffled between different jobs as a hotel service receptionist in a 5 star hotel, an air hostess, and a part-time model, and also she was a news reader.

 Her debut film appearance was in Shyam Benegal's Ankur (1974), where she played Anant Nag's submissive wife.
 Thereafter, she switched her interest towards Marathi films and played stellar roles in nearly a dozen Marathi family socials, opposite actors like Ashok Saraf, Ravindra Mahajani and Mahesh Kothare.
 She also appears opposite to Anant Nag in the Kannada movie Minchina Ota, in an important role.

 She rose to national fame with her TV series Rajani (1985), where she played a housewife who can't stand any injustice and solves public social issues.
 Her portrayal of Rajani made her a household name all over India.
 Later, she played a role in Vijay Tendulkar's TV series, Swayamsiddha.

-Priya led a freestyle life wherein she spoke about social issues openly without fear and always expressed her feelings without bias or prejudice.
-This side of her fiery personality reflected in her talk shows like Priya Tendulkar Talk Show and Zimmedar Kaun.
+Priya led a freestyle life wherein she spoke about social issues openly without fear and consistently expressed her feelings without bias or prejudice.
+This side of her personality reflected in her talk shows like Priya Tendulkar Talk Show and Zimmedar Kaun.

 She also played an important role as actress in a Gujarati movie named Pooja Na Phool, which was a very popular movie of the time.

 She has also played a role in Hum Panch TV series and she got very famous with that role.